jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0022/index.md

 60990 REM 'Wait for input key subroutine
 60991 LOCATE 25,1:PRINT"Hit any key to continue";
 60992 K$=INKEY$:IF K$="" THEN 60992 ELSE RETURN
- for input key subroutine
-60991 LOCATE 25,1:PRINT"Hit any key t
 ```

 {% comment %}samples_end{% endcomment %}